Overview

 Careers & Graduate School

-Expertise in visual literacy—an ease with visual material and the ability to quickly grasp its message or allure—will give you professional advantages in almost any field you enter after graduation.
+Expertise in visual literacy—an ease with visual material and the ability to quickly grasp its message or appeal—will give you professional advantages in almost any field you enter after graduation.

 With an art history degree from UMN Morris, you’ll consistently be able to use your skills to work in a broad range of fields.
 The following are examples of art history-related occupations.